mayuska/event-handler/README.md

 ## Simple event handler
 - Event handler that allows you to add listeners and fire events in simple manner.
 - To one event you can register as many functions as you want.
-- Any given event can be suspended from firing and also can be reactivate.
+- Any given event can be suspended from firing and also can be reactivated.
 - Also any given event can be removed no matter if it's suspended or active.
 - This library is environment agnostic so it can be used in nodeJS and browser environment.